-Contact your carrier to obtain a Certificate of Creditable Coverage (COCC) or to add a dependent when there is family coverage.
+Contact your carrier to add a family member when there is family coverage.

-Contact your employing or retirement office if you are changing from Self to Self Plus One or Self and Family or to add a newborn if you currently have a Self Only plan.
+Contact your employing or retirement office if you are changing from Self to Self Plus One or Self and Family or to add a family member if you currently have a Self Only plan.